suds-community/suds/README.rst

     implementations have some redundancy.

-    While doing this, it made sense to factor out the common schema-type "lookup" functionality used by the Builder, Marshallers and Unmarshaller classes into a hierarchy of "Resolver" classes.
-This reduces the complexity and redundancy of the Builder, Marshallers and Unmarshaller classes and allows for better modularity.
+    While doing this, it made sense to factor out the common schema-type "lookup" functionality used by the Builder, Marshaller and Unmarshaller classes into a hierarchy of "Resolver" classes.
+This reduces the complexity and redundancy of the Builder, Marshaller and Unmarshaller classes and allows for better modularity.
 Once this refactoring was complete, the difference between the literal/encoded Marshallers became very small.
 Given that the amount of code in the bindings.literal and bindings.encoded